Skip to content

 If your main goal is lap swimming or recreation at your local pool, prescription swimming goggles and prescription swimming glasses are an excellent choice.
 These goggles come with either pre-made lenses or custom lenses matched to your optical prescription.

-• Pre-made lenses offer a cost-friendly way to correct common prescriptions.
+• Pre-made lenses offer a more affordable option for common prescriptions.

-• Custom lenses are made to your exact specs and provide the clearest vision possible under water.
+• Custom lenses match your exact prescription and provide clear vision underwater.

 Your eye care provider can help determine the best option based on your everyday eyeglass prescription.